-If you're considering pocketed coils, innerspring, or a hybrid new mattress, you might want to research the number and type of mattress coils in your chosen new mattress.
+If you're considering fabric-encased coils, innerspring, or a hybrid new mattress, you might want to research the number and type of mattress coils in your chosen new mattress.

 Innerspring mattress coils (or springs) are essential to the support of the mattress, which in turn affects sleep quality and overall comfort.
 For individuals with back issues, back pain, or other support concerns, considering different mattress coil alternatives might be key to finding your perfect mattress.